Here is a list of torque specs, click for a larger, more readable image:

-Here are the specs, along with recommendations for anti seize and Loctite.
+Here are the specs for some of the legacy bikes, along with recommendations for anti seize and Loctite.

 Mojo and Mojo SL: